rocqetry/rocqet/docs/compiler-architecture.md

 	family SplitLong extends CminorTransl { }
 	family SelDiv extends CminorTransl { }

-	** EXtend the nananopaases in the reserve direction to enable sharing
+	** Extend the nananopaases in the reserve direction to enable sharing

 	family RTL { }